Weight Loss Injections on the NHS

 • cardiovascular disease

-How much will Mounjaro cost on the NHS?
+How much does Mounjaro cost on the NHS?

 Can you get Wegovy on the NHS?

 Yes, you can get Wegovy on the NHS if you meet the prescribing criteria for semaglutide.
-Semaglutide, the active ingredient in Wegovy weight loss injections, was launched in the UK on 4 September 2023 and has been available in line with NICE guidance on the NHS since.
+Semaglutide, the active ingredient in Wegovy weight loss injections, was launched in the UK on 4 September 2023 and has been available on the NHS since.

 How do I qualify for Wegovy on the NHS?